 - Either you lived on a farm, some experience are you’ve visited very often!

 - You do not have any experience.
 Actually, the closet you’ve been to a farm was the zoo!

 Let’s start with #1: The person who lived on a farm!

-For someone who have lived in the country are spends lots of time on a farm, you have a big advantage over someone who have not.
+For someone who has lived in the country are spends lots of time on a farm, you have a big advantage over someone who has not.

 Therefore, planning a barn wedding for you can be fun and a lot easier because you have an idea of what to expect and how to plan for it.

 However, for someone who has not lived in the country!